swethaa7/swethaa7/README.md

 - ⚡ Fun fact: Quantum entanglement: the original 'it's complicated' relationship status.

-- 👀 Looking to collaborate on Quantum Computing and Artificial Intelligence
+- 🧑‍🤝‍🧑 Looking to collaborate on Quantum Computing and Artificial Intelligence.

 #### Languages and Tools  👩‍💻